 Wnt signaling plays important roles in carcinogenesis and embryonic development.
 The protein encoded by this gene is a serine/threonine kinase that functions as an activator of the Wnt signaling pathway.
 Mutations in this gene are associated with an autosomal recessive form of cognitive disability.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jul 2017]

 GeneCards Summary for TNIK Gene

 TNIK (TRAF2 And NCK Interacting Kinase) is a Protein Coding gene.
 Diseases associated with TNIK include Mental Retardation, Autosomal Recessive 54 and Autosomal Recessive Non-Syndromic Intellectual Disability.
-Among its related pathways are Cellular Senescence (REACTOME) and TNF signaling (REACTOME).
+Among its related pathways are Regulation of Wnt-mediated beta catenin signaling and target gene transcription and Cellular Senescence (REACTOME).
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is MAP4K4.
+An important paralog of this gene is MINK1.

 Serine/threonine kinase that acts as an essential activator of the Wnt signaling pathway.
 Recruited to promoters of Wnt target genes and required to activate their expression.
 May act by phosphorylating TCF4/TCF7L2.
 Appears to act upstream of the JUN N-terminal pathway.
 May play a role in the response to environmental stress.
 Part of a signaling complex composed of NEDD4, RAP2A and TNIK which regulates neuronal dendrite extension and arborization during development.
 More generally, it may play a role in cytoskeletal rearrangements and regulate cell spreading.
 Phosphorylates SMAD1 on Thr-322.